sbelectronics/z8kzork/README.md

 The Makefile will also compile it on Linux, as it's easier to test on a modern Linux box than on a 40-year old obsolete CPU running at 8 MHz.

+10/22/2023 - now also builds for Olivetti, using "make olivetti".
+This will build build/olizork.cmd and build/olizorkn.cmd.
+The former is optimized and the latter is nonoptimized (for comparison).
+Use the optimized one.

+You'll need to supply your own zork1.dat file.

 -Scott

 Original documentation for Mojozork follows...